SteelSavant/awe/README.md

 Making Entities
 ---------------

-An `Entity` represents a single thing in the `Engine`.
+An `Entity` represents a single thing in the `World`.
 To construct this, you need to construct an `Archetype` by calling `Archetype.build(...)` with the components that make it up.